briansunter/site/site/blog/cooklang.md

 Seal bags and place in water bath for desired time according to charts.

 Turn on your vents and open your windows.
-Add one tablespoon of ghee, vegetable, canola, or rice bran oil to a heavy #cast iron{} or stainless steel skillet set over the hottest burner you have, and preheat the skillet until it reaches 450 degrees.
+Add one tablespoon of ghee, vegetable, canola, or rice bran oil to a heavy #cast iron{} or stainless steel skillet and preheat the skillet until it reaches 450 degrees.

 Gently lay steak in skillet, using your fingers or a set of tongs.